-- Contribute to providing a safe environment in which all children can learn and flourish; - Be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school and can occur between children outside of this environment. - All staff, but especially the designated safeguarding lead (and deputies) should consider whether children are at risk of abuse or exploitation in situations outside their families.
-Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence. - Know what to do if a child tells you that he or she is being abused or neglected; - Know what to do if you are concerned about the behaviour or conduct of an adult in the school; - Manage the requirement to maintain an appropriate level of confidentiality; - Identify children who may benefit from Early Help; - Refer any concern to the Designated Safeguarding Lead (DSL) or a Deputy DSL; - Be aware of our local Early Help process and our role in it; and - Be aware of the process for making a referral to Children's Social Care and understand the role you might be expected to play in statutory assessments.
+- Thoroughly read Part 1 of KCSIE (2021). - Contribute to providing a safe environment in which all children can learn and flourish; - Be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school and can occur between children outside of this environment. - All staff, but especially the designated safeguarding lead (and deputies) should consider whether children are at risk of abuse or exploitation in situations outside their families.
+Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, county lines and serious youth violence. - All staff should be aware that technology is a significant component in safeguarding and wellbeing issues.
+Risks of abuse online as well as face to face will take place concurrently in daily life.
+Children can abuse their peers online in the form of abusive, harassing, and misogynistic messages, consensual and non consensual sharing of indecent images particularly within 'chat groups', abusive images and pornography to those who do not want to receive such content. - All staff should have an awareness of safeguarding issues that can put children at risk of harm including behaviour link to drug taking, alcohol misuse, missing education, consensual and non-consensual sharing of nudes, and semi-nude images/ videos alongside the various other specific types of abuse and neglect outlined within this policy. - Know what to do if a child tells you that he or she is being abused, exploited or neglected;

+- All staff should be able to reassure children that they are being taken seriously and will be kept safe and supported.
+All reports should be taken and dealt with seriously and children should not be made to feel ashamed for reporting. - Know what to do if you are concerned about the behaviour or conduct of an adult in the school; - Manage the requirement to maintain an appropriate level of confidentiality; - Identify children who may benefit from Early Help; - Refer any concern to the Designated Safeguarding Lead (DSL) or a Deputy DSL; - Be aware of our local Early Help process and our role in it; and - Be aware of the process for making a referral to Children's Social Care and understand the role you might be expected to play in statutory assessments.